 A Notary Public is authorised to certify documents for use in foreign jurisdictions, including Portugal.
 The process requires you to meet with a Notary Public.
 They will sign and seal your documents, certifying them as genuine.
 We have a webpage where you can learn more about what a Notary Public is.

-Legalisation is a process whereby the signature and seal of an authorised official (including those of a Notary Public) is checked by the UK Foreign, Commonwealth & Development Office (FCDO).
+Legalisation is a process whereby the signature and seal of an authorised official (including those of a Notary Public) are checked by the Foreign, Commonwealth & Development Office (FCDO).
 The FCDO confirms that the signee is an authorised official and will then issue the document with an apostille.
 An apostille is a certificate, authenticating that it can be accepted by foreign authorities.
 Find out more about our legalisation services, here.